codepymdev/grad/README.md

   </a>
 </p>

-> Weclome to our Saas edtech software app, designed to revolutionize the way you tech and learn!
-Grad offers a comprehensive platform for educational institutions, techers, and students to connect, collabrate, and learn in a seamless and interactive way.
-With its users-friendly interface and powerful features, it has everything you need to create, manage, and deliver effective and engaging online cbt and results.
+> Welcome to our Saas edtech software app, designed to revolutionize the way you teach and learn!
+Grad offers a comprehensive platform for educational institutions, teachers, and students to connect, collaborate, and learn in a seamless and interactive way.
+With its user-friendly interface and powerful features, it has everything you need to create, manage, and deliver effective and engaging online cbt and results.
 Grad comes with a range of tools and functionalities, including course creation and management, interactive quizzes and assessments.
 Grad is built on a cloud-based infrastructure, ensuring that it is scalable, reliable and secure.
 Join and collaborate

 ### 🏠 [Homepage](https://codepym.com/grad)